halilkaya/pymock/README.md

 # PyMock
 [![GPL Licence][licence-badge]](LICENSE)

-PyMock is a simple mock REST API written with Flask.Use if you need a mock API in seconds.
+PyMock is a simple mock REST API written with Flask.
+Use if you need a mock API in seconds.

 # Installation
 For Python 2.x: